Skip to content

 Quick advice:

-- Use Anaconda only if required for teaching, legacy workflows, or compatibility needs.
+• Use Anaconda only if required for teaching, legacy workflows, or compatibility needs.
 For research, prefer Standard Python or Miniforge.
-Anaconda is available as

 Important: Anaconda Licensing and Inode Usage Issues